Filing for Divorce in Illinois

 Of equal importance is marital debt.
 Any debt owed on a joint line of credit or co-signed loan is the responsibility of both spouses – even if the debt is on credit cards you seldom, if ever, used.
 And, even if your ex agrees to pay off a credit card, you can still be held accountable if he or she fails to do so.
 Your contractual obligations to a creditor are unaffected by any agreement contained in your divorce settlement.
 As such, even if your ex agrees to pay off a jointly obtained credit card, if he or she defaults, the creditor can lawfully come after you.
 As a result, it’s essential that certain protections be built into your divorce settlement when it comes to debt settlement.

-Contact Waukegan Divorce Lawyers at Schlesinger & Strauss, LLC
+Contact a Waukegan Divorce Attorney at Schlesinger & Strauss, LLC

 If you have questions about filing for divorce or another family law issues in Lake county, contact divorce attorneys at Schlesinger & Strauss, LLC, today to schedule a free consultation to discuss your case.